Briefly on Why (Not) to Version Your API

 API Design as Future Versions Determiner

 There are many aspects to take into account when planning your API.
-Along with its maintaining, you should also think about versioning and how to avoid it altogether.
+Along with its maintenance, you should also think about versioning and how to avoid it altogether.
 Though there will very likely come a time you will face the need for API upgrade, making everything to prevent it from happening will only make your API better.

 The point of good API design is to make API agile, lasting and flexible so that it would serve as a platform you can later add on.
 The more solid it is from the beginning, the longer you will be able to do without versioning.